msaadsaif5/Daily-Learnings/css/pseudo-element.md

-# CSS Psuedo-elements
+# CSS Pseudo-elements

-Psuedo element is used to style part of an element or to insert content before/after the content of an element.
+Pseudo element is used to style part of an element or to insert content before/after the content of an element.
 This way, you can define the style related common content in the CSS rather than the HTML

-For example, if you have to use an overlay in on any element, you would typically define a div inside HTML element but by using pasuedo element in CSS we can define it like below:
+For example, if you have to use an overlay on any element, you would typically define a `div` inside HTML element but by using pseudo element in CSS we can define it like below:
 ```
     body#bg-img:after {
       content: '';